Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

-Figure~\ref{fig:runtime-breakdown-max-depth} shows the total time (in seconds; on top of each bar) of the feature augmentation, as well as the breakdown across \hippasus's three core components: Path Explorer, Join Executor, and Feature Selector.
-Note that the Feature Description Generator operates during preprocessing as it does not require the target column or downstream task, thus its time is excluded from runtime measurements.
-Path Explorer time remains stable across all path lengths, as it performs a single LLM call to score candidate tables regardless of maximum length, with runtime dominated by LLM inference latency.
-Join Executor time grows from $\ell=2$ to $\ell=4$ as deeper paths are initially explored, but plateaus for $\ell\geq4$ because: (a) Path Explorer's LLM prioritizes shorter paths, and (b) paths with length greater than $5$ constitute a minority of the selected set.
-Feature Selector time grows modestly ($1.2-2.3\times$ from $\ell=2$ to $\ell=7$) as deeper exploration discovers more features, increasing both the cost of statistical computations such as Pearson correlation and the LLM ranking overhead for larger feature sets.
-These component-level behaviors result in moderate total runtime growth from $\ell=2$ to $\ell=7$, with increases ranging from 23\% to 49\% across datasets, demonstrating that maximum path length has a bounded impact on overall efficiency.
+Figure~\ref{fig:runtime-breakdown-max-depth} shows the total time (in seconds; on top of each bar) of feature augmentation, as well as the breakdown across \hippasus's three core components (Path Explorer, Join Executor, Feature Selector).
+The Feature Description Generator is excluded as it operates during preprocessing and does not require the target column or downstream task.
+Path Explorer runtime depends on the adaptive semantic regime of each dataset.
+It remains small and stable on datasets with no semantic signal such as \textit{Jannis} and \textit{Miniboone}, while becoming more variable on datasets where semantic reasoning is active, such as \textit{Credit} and \textit{Eyemove}, due to the additional overhead of SLM-based semantic scoring and, when needed, a single LLM oracle call.
+Join Executor time grows from $\ell=2$ to moderate path lengths as deeper paths are initially explored, but then tends to plateau because: (a) Path Explorer prioritizes shorter paths, and (b) paths with length greater than $5$ constitute a minority of the selected set.
+Feature Selector time grows modestly ($1.5-2.3\times$ from $\ell=2$ to $\ell=7$) as deeper exploration discovers more features, increasing both the overhead of statistical scoring and that of LLM reranking for larger feature sets.
+Overall, these component-level behaviors result in an average runtime increase of $42\%$ across datasets, demonstrating that maximum path length has a bounded impact on overall efficiency.

 \textbf{Number of Join Paths.} We assess the impact of the number $\pi$ of join paths on both effectiveness and efficiency.
-We vary $\pi$ from 5, 10, 20, to all discoverable paths, while fixing maximum path length $\ell$ and $\kappa=10$ features selected.
+We vary $\pi$ from 5, 10, 20, to all discoverable paths, while fixing maximum path length $\ell=7$, $\tau=0.02$, and $\kappa=10$ features selected.